Embeddings of decomposition spaces: Introduction

 \subsection{Motivation and related work}

-Let us start at the beginning: Decomposition spaces were first introduced—in a very general setting—by Feichtinger and Gröbner\cite{DecompositionSpaces1,DecompositionSpaces2}, with the aim of giving a unifying framework for \emph{Besov spaces}, \emph{modulation spaces} and certain \emph{Wiener amalgam spaces}.
+Let us start at the beginning: Decomposition spaces were first introduced—in a very general setting—by Feichtinger and Gröbner in \cite{DecompositionSpaces1,DecompositionSpaces2}, with the aim of giving a unifying framework for \emph{Besov spaces}, \emph{modulation spaces} and certain \emph{Wiener amalgam spaces}.
+More precisely, both the scale of Besov spaces $B_{s}^{p,q}\left(\R^{d}\right)$ (including the \emph{anisotropic} Besov spaces \cite{BownikAnisotropicBesovSpaces}) and the scale of modulation spaces $M_{s}^{p,q}\left(\R^{d}\right)$ arise as special decomposition spaces, and thus are amenable to the theory developed in this article.
+Furthermore, the modulation spaces arise as the inverse image under the Fourier transform of certain Wiener amalgam spaces (originally introduced in \cite{FeichtingerWienerSpaces,FeichtingerWienerInterpolation}, where they are called \emph{Wiener type spaces}).
+Precisely, $M_{s}^{p,q}\left(\R^{d}\right)=\Fourier^{-1}\left[W\left(\smash{\Fourier L^{p}},\ell_{w_{s}}^{q}\right)\right]$ for a suitable weight $w_{s}$.
+We emphasize, however, that not all decomposition spaces can be obtained in this way from Wiener amalgam spaces.